Keerthirajsm07/Atliq_Sales_Insights/README.md

+## ATLIQ-Sales-Insights Data Analysis(Interactive Dashboard creation using Power BI,MYSQl)
-# Atliq_Sales_Insights
+# Project Objective
-This Power BI dashboard provides a visual overview of AtliQ's sales data for years.
-It shows key metrics like total revenue, sales quantity, and profit.
-The dashboard also includes insights by market, customer, product, and monthly trends.
+The objective of this project is to create an interactive Power BI dashboard that helps AtliQ analyze and understand its sales performance across different markets, customers, and products.
+The dashboard enables data-driven decision-making by providing clear insights into revenue trends, top contributors, and overall sales metrics.